bencebeky/metadata/draft-beky-httpbis-metadata.md

 encoded list of key-value pairs.
 Each key and value is a sequence of bytes with no restriction on the allowed values.

-A connection or stream _MAY_ carry any number of metadata blocks.
+An endpoint _MAY_ transmit multiple metadata blocks on the same stream.

 METADATA frames do not change HTTP semantics.